allistairlee/Google-IT-Automation-with-Python-Professional-Certificate/Course 2 - Using Python to Interact with the Operating System/Week 5 - Testing in Python/README.md

 ### What is testing?
 * Software testing is a process of evaluating computer code to determine whether or not it does what you expect it to do.
 * Writing tests can help wth:-
-  * Eliminate bugs
+  * Eliminate bugs.
-  * Improve the reliability and the quality of automation
+  * Improve the reliability and the quality of automation.

 ### Manual Testing and Automated Testing
 * The **manual testing** is the most basic way of testing a script by running the test with different parameters and see if it returns the expected values.